Hubble Servicing Missions

 OVERVIEW

 Gensat-1 is the first in a line of small satellites created by Genesis.
-This 6U cubesat carries a NASA payload in a polar orbit.
+This 6U CubeSat carries a NASA payload in a polar orbit.

 PAYLOAD